AlibabaCloudDocs/gpdb/intl.en-US/Product Introduction/Features and limitations.md

 # Features and limitations {#concept_hjq_p1r_52b .concept}

-This document lists the basic features and limits of HybridDB for PostgreSQL.
+This document lists the basic features and limits of AnalyticDB for PostgreSQL.

 ## Features { .section}